Merry we meet - Merry we meet - Merry we meet

 a master’s degree in creative writing.
 After

 leaving University he joined the staff of W. H. Freeman & Co with whom he

 worked until 1973.

-The ritual they devised contained dancing and chanting, a circle casting and the invocation of the Goddess, but their initial circles failed to raise any of the anticipated energy in rehearsals.
-During the midsummer of 1968, they decided to try the ritual again but as part of a genuine wedding celebration; this time all the participants agreed that some kind of group energy was raised.
-Later they tried it again on the actual date of a Sabbat (Lammas 01st August 1968) and according to Kelly: “the energy they raised was almost psychedelic”.
+The ritual they devised contained dancing and chanting, a circle casting and the invocation of the Goddess, but their initial attempts in rehearsal circles failed to raise any of the anticipated energy .
+During the summer of 1968 they decided to try the ritual again as part of a wedding celebration; this time all the participants in the circle agreed that some kind of group energy was raised.
+Later they tried it again on the date of a Sabbat (Lammas 01st August 1968) and according to Kelly: “the energy they raised was almost psychedelic”.
 As a result the group began to meet regularly, particularly on the Esbats (the monthly full moon celebrations) to re-enact the same ritual with variances.

 William Butler Yeats